BIGJRA/BIGJRA.github.io/rejuv.md

 might be able to get through the rest of her team.
-An alternative is to transform the field: 2 uses of Sludge Wave turns it into Murkwater, which takes away some of her advantages and can help a Poison-type oriented team, though she can turn it back with Lanturn and Dewgong’s Whirlpool.
+An alternative is to transform the field: 2 uses of Sludge Wave turns it into Murkwater, which takes away some of her advantages and can help a Poison-type oriented team, though she can turn it back with Lanturn and Dewgong's Whirlpool.

 Relationship Point Choices: